pid-1/worksheet/README.md

 Project started May 2019.
 Discontinued Jan 2020.

-No offial readme yet.
+No official readme yet.
 See ./doc/ for pictures of the general website flow.

 In short:
   - Flask backend